If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Families leave with inside jokes, campfire memories, and a sense of “we did this together.”

-It’s a parent child outdoor program designed to help families learn, explore, and grow together in a supportive environment.
+This is a parent–youth outdoor experience where families explore, experience new challenges, and grow together in a supportive setting.
 This is one of the most accessible family outdoor adventures in Quebec — close to Ottawa, but far from distractions.

 Tents set up in our wilderness camp during our parent–youth adventure camp at The Off Grid Ark.

-And somewhere in those moments, many parents will feel a quiet reminder — the kind of gentle, Cat’s in the Cradle awareness that childhood moves fast, and shared time like this matters.
+And somewhere in those moments, many parents feel a quiet reminder — the kind of gentle Cat’s in the Cradle awareness — that childhood moves fast, and shared time like this matters.

-By the end of the weekend, parents feel closer to their youth, youth feel more confident in themselves, and everyone walks away with a new story your family will keep for life.
+By the time it’s over, parents feel closer to their youth, youth feel more confident in themselves, and everyone leaves with a shared story that stays with them long after the tents come down.

 — Les Stroud, Survivorman